Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Introduction

 Recent rapid development of machine learning (ML) techniques offers new opportunities to examine a wide range of practical problems in atmospheric and climate research \citep[e.g.,][]{murphy2012, Hastie_etal2017, Fenner2020}.
-In the context of short-range TC intensity retrieval and forecast, \cite{Wimmers_etal2019} presented an ML model based on a convolutional neural network (CNN), which was applied to conically-scanning passive microwave observations to estimate surface wind speed VMAX.
-By treating TC intensity as a 29-bin output of VMAX at a 5-kt increment, they obtained a promising estimation of TC intensity, although the retrieved intensity error is still relatively large ($~$10-14 kt).
-Using a different CNN architecture U-Net, \cite{liang_etal2024} showed that combining the NOAA-20 Advanced Technology Microwave Sounder data and collocated European Centre for Medium-Range Weather Forecasts Reanalysis v5 (ERA5) could capture VMAX and PMIN effectively when verified against the best track database with RMSE of 4 kt for VMAX and $~$2.7 hPa for PMIN.
-Such a good performance in \cite{liang_etal2024} appears to be consistent with other attempts by, e.g., \cite{Hong_etal2016, Chen_etal2019, Olander_etal2021}.
+In the context of short-range TC intensity retrieval and forecast, \cite{Wimmers_etal2019} presented an ML model based on a convolutional neural network (CNN)for passive microwave observations to estimate surface wind speed VMAX.
+By treating TC intensity as a 29-bin output of VMAX at a 5-kt increment, they obtained a promising estimation of TC intensity, although the retrieved intensity error is still relatively large ($\approx$10-14 kt).
+Using a different CNN architecture U-Net, \cite{liang_etal2024} showed that combining the NOAA-20 Advanced Technology Microwave Sounder data and reanalysis data could capture VMAX/PMIN effectively when verified against the best track database with RMSE of 4 kt for VMAX and $\approx$2.7 hPa for PMIN.
+Such a good performance in \cite{liang_etal2024} appears to be consistent with other attempts by, e.g., \cite{Hong_etal2016, Chen_etal2019, Olander_etal2021, tian_etal2023}.
+As discussed in \cite{Wimmers_etal2019} or \cite{Olander_etal2021}, most TC intensity retrieval models based on ML still, however, exhibit certain limitations related to, e.g., the types of intensity outputs, different ocean basins, stages of TC development, or uncertainties inherent in satellite-derived products.

-As discussed in \cite{Wimmers_etal2019, Olander_etal2021}, most TC intensity retrieval models, whether based on ML or traditional approaches, exhibit certain limitations.
-These include challenges related to the types of intensity outputs, the requirement for accurate TC center identification, variations across ocean basins, different stages of TC development, and uncertainties inherent in satellite-derived products.
-Within the context of climate downscaling, additional complications further constrain the application of ML methods to TC research.
-Among these, the most critical issue is the lack of sufficiently high-resolution data for training ML models capable of capturing TC intensity \cite{Kieu_etal2025}.
-Specifically, we do not have sufficiently detailed TC observational or model datasets necessary to train an ML model that can reliably infer TC intensity.
-This limitation helps explain why global ML models have yet to achieve comparable skill in predicting TC intensity, despite their remarkable success in predicting TC tracks.